anniekvandijk/CypressTemplate/README.md

 # Cypress template with Cucumber support for Visual Studio Code

 This template uses the default setup from https://www.cypress.io/ + Cucumber preprocessor and Cucumber Full Support.

+You only need to install the Cucumber Full Support extension to make this work and npm installed.

 ## Cucumber preprocessor
 This is an npm install.
 See https://github.com/TheBrainFamily/cypress-cucumber-preprocessor .
 Now you can use Feature files and step definitions.
+This is in the package.

 ``` gherkin
 Feature: The Facebook